MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/manage-your-bots.md

 1. In Customer Service admin center, select **Bots** under **Customer support**.
 1. On the **Bots** page, select **Add**, and on the **Add a bot** page, select **Create new bot**, and then select **Next**.
 1. On the **Create a basic bot** page, enter a name for your bot and select the primary language that the bot must use, and then select **Create**.
 The bot is created and listed on the **Bots** page.
-1. Optionally, you can also add an existing bot if a bot is already created in Copilot Studio.
-The **Connect existing bot** option let you connect the bot.
+1. Optionally, you can also add an existing bot if it's already created in Copilot Studio.
+The **Connect existing bot** option lets you connect the bot.
 The bot is connected after a few minutes and listed on the **Bots** page.
-The voice-enabled bots you connect only work with the enhanced voice workstream.
+The voice-enabled bot that you connected works with the enhanced voice workstream only.
 > [!IMPORTANT]
 > Bots that you've created in Copilot Studio by using the [**Try the unified canvas (preview)**](/power-virtual-agents/authoring-first-bot) option won't work with the voice workstreams.